 Wild Horse Butte is a landmark visible from almost all of the trail

 system.
 The gray slopes are the Curtis Formation.

-make this trail a joy to ride.
-It will be high-speed desert cruising mixed
+make Wild Horse a joy to ride.
+High-speed desert cruising mixed

 with dips and turns.
 With great views all around.